wmde/puppet-builder/README.md

 10. Run Puppet (this time it should work)
 > puppetd -tv

-11. Run the bash script and see if it all works!
+11. Run the bash script as wdbuilder and see if it all works!
-> /home/wdbuilder/cron.sh
+> /data/wdbuilder/cron.sh

 Troubleshooting
 -----------